SantiagoLopezDeharo/real-time-ui-update-microservice/README.md

 - Shared secret authentication between services
 - Time-based passwords prevent that if a used token gets compromised, after a configurable time window it will stop being valid
 - HTTPS encryption for all service-to-service communication
-- WebSocket connections secured with WSS protocol
+- WebSocket connections secured with WSS protocol + JWT for user authentication.

 ## 💡 How It Works